-R&DE Stanford Dining is committed to providing you with a wide variety of healthy options at every meal.
-We promote fresh and nutritious meal selections and use healthy cooking methods, like steaming and grilling, wherever possible.
-R&DE Stanford Dining has a registered dietitian on staff who is actively involved in all menu planning and evaluation.
-The Performance & Wellness Nutritionist is available for personal consultations and can be reached by emailing .
-The Performance & Wellness Nutritionist is available for personal consultations and can be reached by emailing email@example.com or by booking an appointment online.
+R&DE Stanford Dining is committed to providing a wide variety of healthy options at every meal.
+We promote fresh and nutritious meal selections and use healthy cooking methods including steaming and grilling wherever possible.
+R&DE Stanford Dining has a Performance & Wellness Nutritionist, who is involved in all menu planning and evaluation.
+Available for personal consultations, she can be reached by emailing firstname.lastname@example.org or by booking an appointment online.
 Learn more about our Performance & Wellness Nutritionist.

 Nutrition Consultation Fees:

 - Food Allergies, Special Dietary Needs & Dining Accommodations (any student, staff or guest on a Stanford Dining meal plan) - NO FEE - Book Now